Cuba starter pack

 Enjoy Music and Dance

 Take dancing lessons from a local instructor.
 Want to learn how to salsa?
 Rumba?
 Mambo?
-Instructors often offer intro classes that can fit into a traveler’s schedule.
+Instructors often offer introductory classes that can fit into a traveler’s schedule.
 You’ll probably have the most options in Havana, but you can find classes throughout the island.
-A Cuban travel expert can help you find the right class for you.
+Your Cuban travel expert can help you find an awesome class.

 Explore the Great Outdoors

 Go birding at La Belén in the Sierra del Chorrillo Mountains.
 This reserve is just outside of Camagüey and home to species like the Cuban parakeet and zunzún.
 Get a local guide (our travel planners can help you find one) to help you spot them and teach you about the area.